csboku/kiwi/boku/wrfchem_analysis_with_r.md

-# Analyzing WRF-Chem Output with R
+# Analyzing WRF-Chem Output with R: A Technical Guide

-R is a powerful tool for analyzing and visualizing WRF-Chem output.
-This guide provides a curated list of essential R packages for atmospheric chemistry research, with a focus on those that are actively maintained and well-suited for handling WRF-Chem data.
+R provides a powerful and flexible ecosystem for analyzing and visualizing WRF-Chem output.
+This guide introduces a modern workflow using the `ncdf4`, `metR`, and `openair` packages.

-## Core Data Handling and Visualization
+## Core Packages

-These packages provide the foundation for reading, manipulating, and visualizing WRF-Chem data.
+-   **`ncdf4`**: The fundamental package for NetCDF file manipulation.

--   **`metR`**: Extends `ggplot2` for meteorological data, providing tools for EOF analysis, geostrophic wind calculations, and streamline plotting.
-Excellent for visualizing WRF-Chem output.
+-   **`metR`**: Extends `ggplot2` for meteorological data, providing tools for visualization and analysis.
--   **`openair`**: A comprehensive package for air quality and atmospheric composition analysis, including tools for bivariate polar plots, trajectory analysis, and trend detection.
+-   **`openair`**: A comprehensive package for air quality and atmospheric composition analysis.
--   **`terra`**: A modern package for spatial data analysis, offering superior performance for reading and writing NetCDF files and handling large atmospheric datasets.
--   **`ncdf4`**: The fundamental package for NetCDF file manipulation, providing a comprehensive interface to the NetCDF libraries.

-## Statistical Modeling and Analysis

-These packages are essential for performing statistical analysis on your WRF-Chem results and related observational data.

--   **`gstat`**: Provides tools for geostatistical modeling, including variogram modeling and kriging.
--   **`extRemes`**: Specializes in extreme value analysis for weather and climate applications.
--   **`forecast`**: Offers a wide range of time series forecasting methods, including ARIMA and exponential smoothing.
--   **`rmweather`**: Uses machine learning to normalize for meteorological conditions, helping to isolate emission trends.

-## Trajectory Analysis

-These packages allow you to perform trajectory analysis to understand the transport of pollutants.

--   **`splitr`**: A comprehensive R interface to the NOAA HYSPLIT model, supporting forward and backward trajectory analysis.
--   **`trajSpatial`**: Enables spatial analysis of HYSPLIT trajectory endpoints.

-## Satellite Data Processing

-These packages help you work with satellite data, which can be valuable for model evaluation.

--   **`MODIStsp`**: Automates the preprocessing of MODIS land products.
--   **`HARP`**: A professional-grade data harmonization tool for a wide range of satellite instruments.

-## WRF-Chem to R Workflow

-A typical workflow for analyzing WRF-Chem output in R would involve:

-1.  **Data Input**: Use `terra` or `ncdf4` to read your `wrfout` files.
-2.  **Temporal Processing**: Use `CFtime` to handle the time coordinates correctly.
-3.  **Atmospheric Calculations**: Use `metR` for meteorological calculations and visualizations.
-4.  **Observational Comparisons**: Use `openair` to compare your model results with observational data.

-## Example Workflow: Plotting Surface Ozone
+## Basic Workflow: Surface Maps

-Here is a simple example of how you might use R to read a `wrfout` file and create a plot of surface ozone.
+The fundamental workflow involves opening the data, extracting variables, and plotting them.

 ```R
 # Load the required libraries